Carrier Strike Group 15: Exercises & port visits

 On 21 March 2005, Carrier Strike Group 15 was disestablished, and Reagan was reassigned as the flagship of Carrier Strike Group 7.

 Re-establishment

 On 29 April 2014, Commander, Strike Force Training Pacific was disestablished, and Carrier Strike Group 15 reestablished.

 In January 2016, Rear Admiral Rick Williams, Commander Carrier Strike Group 15, was relieved of his duties.
 Stars and Stripes reported that it was revealed during a routine inspection that Williams had violated Navy rules by looking at pornographic images on his government computer.

+At a later stage, then-Rear Admiral Lisa Franchetti commanded the strike group.